Muliro1/fitness_club_mgt/README.md

 ## TechUsed
-Flask-python Flask-sql_alchemy bootstrap html css
+Flask-python
+flask-sqlalchemy
+Bootstrap
+flask-wtforms

 ## Link
 https://github.com/Muliro1/fitness_club_mgt

 ## Usage
 get into the root directory.
-Activate venv with source fitness/bin/activate install project dependencies with this command: pip install -r requirements.txt Start the server with this command:python3 run.py to run in debugger mode.
-Use "flask run" to start without debug mode.
+Activate venv with the command: source fitness/bin/activate install project dependencies with this command: pip install -r requirements.txt Start the server with this command: python3 run.py to run in debugger mode.
+Use the command: "flask run" to start the server without debug mode.

 ## Questions
 ![user profile image](https://avatars.githubusercontent.com/u/22881664?v=4)